MET-OM/metocean-api/docs/index.rst

 Creating a TimeSeries-object
 =====================================
 This section documents the **ts-module**.
-The ts-object is initialized with the following command:
+The ts-object is initialized with the following python command:

 .. code-block:: python